lightbend/cloudflow/examples/call-record-aggregator/README.md

 **Steps:**

-* Make sure you have installed a gke cluster with cloudflow running as per the [installation guide](https://github.com/lightbend/cloudflow-installer).
+* Make sure you have installed a GKE cluster with Cloudflow running as per the [installation guide](https://github.com/lightbend/cloudflow-installer).
 Make sure you have access to your cluster:

 ```